QuantEcon/lecture-python-intro/lectures/equalizing_difference.md

 ## Exercises

-In the following exercises, we extend our previous model to a model of entrepreneurs versus workers.
+In the following exercises, we extend our previous model to include a choice between being an entrepreneur or a worker.

 ```{exercise-start}
 :label: edm_ex1